my story

 Growing up in the kitchen, cooking Persian dishes with my mom and grandma and watching the Barefoot Contessa on repeat, inspired my love for food and desire to share my cultural traditions with others.

 Fast-forward to senior year of high school, I struggled with orthorexia nervosa aka an unhealthy, consuming obsession with perfect “healthy” eating aka disordered eating.
-My relationship with food and eating heavily evolved during college and continued to evolve during the pandemic.
 In the years filled with uncertainty and change, I gradually began my process of unlearning and relearning - trading in “unhealthy controls” for “healthy controls,” throwing out food rules for food freedom and reigniting the connection to my inner wisdom.
-As I’m healing my relationship with food, I am realizing how the diet/wellness culture perpetuated by society has instilled a deep fear of food in so many Gen Z girls like me.
+My lived experiences are a testament to the fact that our health encompasses not only physical health but also mental and spiritual health.
+These pillars of health are deeply connected with one another and they work synergistically to make us who we are.

 Sydney is a Registered Dietitian based out of New York City.
 She received her undergraduate degree in Human Health and Nutrition Science from Emory University.
 She has her Master’s degree in Nutrition and Exercise Physiology from Teachers College, Columbia University and completed her clinical dietetic internship at New York Presbyterian Hospital.